0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 ![ta-da! assembled omurice!](omurice-6.jpg){:width="50%"}{: .image-right}

 For myself, I repeated the apple butter/cottage cheese combo from yesterday for breakfast.
 After grocery shopping, I made a late lunch with a bunch of leftovers in the fridge—spinach, half-used jars of tomatoes and coconut milk, and boiled chickpeas.
 This [walk-away curry](https://mygoodnesskitchen.com/wprm_print/9640) was perfectly delicious, even though I made a bunch of substitutions!

+## Wednesday:

+## Thursday:

+## Friday: "Freezer Cleanout"

+For breakfast I had the "old faithful" recipe of the week, aka apple butter on cottage cheese, and then it was off to class, with a sliced bell pepper and quarter cup of roasted chickpeas in my bag.

+I ordered a shelving unit on wheels this week from [Amazon](https://amzn.to/2HMZqCW) to deal with the space issues in my kitchen, and I can't wait to use it!